 If you have just one day on hand to spend in Baku, then you must spend time in the Old City.
 Protected by a boundary wall, the most ancient part of Baku includes the Palace of the Shirvanshahs and the Maiden Tower, both of which have been listed by UNESCO as World Heritage Sites.
 In fact, if memory serves right, all of the Old City is marked as a World Heritage Site.
 Well, how’s that for credits!

-2 Visit the Maiden Tower, a breathtaking, neck breaking building that has bagged the tag of being a World Heritage Site.
+…a breathtaking, neck-breaking building that has bagged the tag of being a World Heritage Site.
 The history of the tower, unfortunately, is a bit murky.
-There are several tales related to the Baku Maiden Tower that dates back to around 7th/8th Century BC or 12th Century.
+There are several tales related to the Baku Maiden Tower that dates back to around 7th/8th Century BC or the 12th Century.
 One such tale is about the fair maiden who would stand atop the tower, awaiting her lover who would journey into the sea on his ship.
-For reasons best known to story tellers, the lover vanished without a trace leaving the maiden heartbroken.
+For reasons best known to storytellers, the lover vanished without a trace leaving the maiden heartbroken.
 The lovelorn girl is said to have jumped off the tower to her death.
 A second legend mentions a fiery-haired girl who came as a blessing to vanquish the enemy that had trapped the citizens of Baku inside the fortress.
-It is said that she who had been sent by the Ahura Mazda defeated the enemy single handed.
+It is said that she who had been sent by the Ahura Mazda defeated the enemy single-handed.
 Historians have also suggested that the term ‘maiden’ was bestowed upon the tower as it has reportedly never been desecrated by enemies.

-It should be noted that after an earthquake in 2000 that caused damage to several historical structures, the Maiden Tower was restored and renovated under a Conservation Master Plan.
-Grab a ticket from the counter opposite the entrance to the tower and walk up the narrow steps to the top of the tower for a heart stopping view of the Old City, the Boulevard and the Bay.
+It should be noted that after an earthquake in 2000 that caused damage to several historic structures, the Maiden Tower was restored and renovated under a Conservation Master Plan.
+Grab a ticket from the counter opposite the entrance to the tower and walk up the narrow steps to the top of the tower for a heart-stopping view of the Old City, the Boulevard and the Bay.
 Exhibits on each floor make the climb educational and interesting.

-3 Explore the Palace of Shirvanshahs which is quite simply put, a celebration of a state with a history of over a thousand years.
-The Shirvanshah, as per our guide, was a dynasty that set the foundation for modern day Azerbaijan with this unique masterpiece, an example of ‘medieval architecture’.
+…which is quite simply put, a celebration of a state with a history of over a thousand years.
+The Shirvanshah, as per our guide, was a dynasty that set the foundation for modern-day Azerbaijan with this unique masterpiece, an example of ‘medieval architecture’.
 The palace complex is collectively made of several structures that have played different roles and were built over a period of time.
 The prominent among these are

 If you are a history buff like Didi and me, then I insist you shell out some extra mannats (local currency) for a guide.
 We were lucky to find an English speaking guide who kept us engrossed with her knowledge and willingness to answer our queries.
 And mind you, we sisters can come up with a lot of questions!